auth0/docs/articles/quickstart/webapp/golang/interactive.md

 ## Add logout to your application {{{ data-action=code data-code="logout.go" }}}

 To log the user out, clear the data from the session and redirect the user to the Auth0 logout endpoint.
-You can find more information about this in the <a href="/logout" target="_blank">logout documentation</a>.
+You can find more information about this in the <a href="/logout" target="_blank" rel="noreferrer">logout documentation</a>.

 Create a file called `logout.go` in the folder `web/app/logout`, and add the function `Handler` to redirect the user to Auth0's logout endpoint.

 ::: note
-The `returnTo` URL needs to be in the list of Allowed Logout URLs in the settings section of the application, For more information, see <a href="/logout/guides/redirect-users-after-logout" target="_blank">Redirect Users After Logout</a>.
+The `returnTo` URL needs to be in the list of Allowed Logout URLs in the settings section of the application, For more information, see <a href="/logout/guides/redirect-users-after-logout" target="_blank" rel="noreferrer">Redirect Users After Logout</a>.
 :::

 Create a file called `user.js` in the folder `web/static/js`, and add the code to remove the cookie from a logged-in